bonzenpaule/adguard-home-settings/README.md

 # Encryption settings

 This is out of scope for this guide, I'll probably make a separate guide dedicated just to setting this up.
 In the meantime, [here](https://github.com/AdguardTeam/AdGuardHome/wiki/Encryption/)'s AdGuard's documentation on this.
-I would recommend configuring this if possible.
+I would recommend configuring it if possible.

 <br>